nawabahmadreshi/documentation/pages/getting-started/creating-links-other-ways.md

 3. Append `?` to start the query params string: **http://bnc.lt/a/your_branch_key?**
 4. [optional] Append any additional key/value pairs, and analytics or link control parameters.

-{% caution title="Dynamic links and iOS Universal Links" %}
-If you're using **bnc.lt** as the base for your links and you also have a [custom link domain](https://dev.branch.io/getting-started/dashboard-guide/guide/#setting-a-custom-link-domain), be sure to include your custom domain **and** `bnc.lt` when configuring the [Associated Domains entitlement]({{base.url}}/getting-started/universal-app-links/guide/ios/#add-your-branch-link-domains) for iOS Universal Links.
-{% endcaution %}

 {% example %}

 Here's an example of a finalized dynamic link (line breaks added for legibility):